Data Mesh: a Systematic Gray Literature Review: RQ2. Motivations, Benefits, Concerns, and Applicability

-\item[ID5.1.5.
-Better Governance.]
+\item[Better Governance.]
 Data mesh also allows for better big data governance.
-The decentralized approach is more suitable for governing a high volume of data by distributing governance responsibilities to the domains close to the origin of the data.
-As the domains better understand their data, they can better judge who should and should not be able to use certain data in certain conditions and facilitate organizations to comply with external regulations.
+The decentralized approach is more suitable for governing a high volume of data by distributing governance responsibilities to the domains close to the origin of the data~\cite{S3,S12,S10}.
+Because data providers are in direct contact with data consumers, they can better judge who should and should not be able to use certain data in certain conditions and facilitate organizations to comply with external regulations~\cite{S28,S60,S95}.

-\item [ID5.1.6.
-Reduced Data Lead Time.]
-Lastly, domains can independently provision and maintain data products, and consumers can independently use these products through the self-service model, dramatically reducing the data lead time throughout the organization. \end{description}
+\item [Reduced Data Lead Time.]
+Lastly, domains can independently provision and maintain data products, and consumers can independently use these products through the self-service model without needing to rely on any centralized team.
+Moreover, domains and federated governance teams are empowered through the self-service platform, dramatically reducing the data lead time throughout the organization~\cite{S3,S53,S69,S77,S82}. \end{description}

-\paragraph{ID5.2.
-Concerns.} Data mesh comes with their own set of challenges.
+\paragraph{Concerns and Disadvantages.} Data mesh comes with its own set of challenges.
 Below, we present an overview of the main concerns for the data mesh recognized by the gray literature.

-\begin{description} \item[ID5.2.1.
-Change management.]
-Moving to a data mesh architecture will challenge established organizations from technical and organizational perspectives.
-Organizations already have established data management processes and a hierarchical organizational structure that will likely need to be restructured.
+\begin{description} \item[Change management.]
+Moving to a data mesh architecture will challenge organizations from technical and organizational perspectives~\cite{S3,S25,S16}.
+Organizations already have established data management processes and a hierarchical organizational structure that will likely need restructured~\cite{S16,S28,S35,S87}.
+The employees may be intimidated by changes and resist.
+To overcome this challenge, the organizations can train their teams on the cultural shift (the way of working)~\cite{S35,S63}, educate the stakeholders about the bigger picture and the overall benefits of the transition to the data mesh~\cite{S58,S63,S87}, and empower the existing business domain teams with data engineers~\cite{S63}.
+The organizations can create an enabling team to work closely with domain teams to help onboard and consume data, train, and guide teams on data mesh best practices~\cite{S109,S110}.

-\item[ID5.2.2.
-Lack of Talent.]
+\item[Lack of Talent.]
 Data mesh requires domain teams to start operating independently, so the teams need members with the necessary technical skills (\eg data engineering and machine learning).
 While a vital goal of the self-serve platform is to empower the developers of less technical expertise to develop data products, building self-serve platform services can be challenging and require time and effort for research and development.
+Unfortunately, there is a lack of experienced data engineers~\cite{S16,S41,S46,S48,S77}, which was also a common bottleneck in the data warehouse and lake architectures~\cite{S77}.